cwhy/MLkit/readme.md

 MLKit
 ====

-A libabry to assist my own machine learning work.
+A library to assist my own machine learning work.